dries007/TheBeerArchive/LOG.md

 - Any single path url (`/<name>`) is handled as a page, if no more specific or complex route exist.
 - All of the `/api` routes are meant as AJAX endpoints for the `/admin` page.

+<small>If you got here, and read all of it,  you deserve a cookie and a break.</small>